-This article was first published in the EU Reporter on 17 October 2024.
+This article was first published in the EU Reporter on 17 October 2024 and an updated version was published on ARC2020 on 21 November 2024.

 As we face increasingly urgent global challenges, including climate change, urbanisation and growing inequality, Europe must transform its food systems to ensure resilience, sustainability and inclusivity, writes Anna Scavuzzo, Vice Mayor of Milan and Eurocities Shadow Commissioner for Sustainable Food Systems and David Dessers, Deputy Mayor of Leuven and Eurocities Shadow Commissioner for Sustainable Food Systems.